(Pocket-lint) - In January, the UK Government decided that Huawei technology can continue to be used in a limited way in 5G networks.

 What do other Governments say?

-In the run-up to the UK Government decision and afterwards it has suggested that the decision could have implications for sharing of sensitive data.
+In the run-up to the January UK Government decision and afterwards the US suggested the UK's decision to continue to use Huawei could have implications for sharing of sensitive data.
 The US presented a dossier to the UK Government early in 2020, but it didn't register and no details were forthcoming.
+This continued pressure seemed to work and resulted in the UK Government's subsequent announcements.

 On 5 September 2019 President Trump restated earlier assertions that "Huawei is a big concern of our military, of our intelligence agencies, and we are not doing business with Huawei".
 In early 2020 US secretary of state, Mike Pompeo said: “we will never permit American international security information to go across a network that we don’t have trust and confidence in".
-Again, this didn't achieve the desired result and it certainly seems as though the US has lost this tussle.
+This has clearly had some impact on the UK Government, too.